 access.log and related logs to troubleshoot 503 and 500 errors, which can be caused by traffic or insufficient server resources.
 Viewing the

-access.log and related logs can provide information on what may be causing problems related to Magento Commerce Cloud.
+access.log and related logs can provide information on what may be causing problems related to Adobe Commerce on cloud infrastructure.